 He’d wanted that kiss to last forever.
 It had only ended because the sky had abruptly opened up and sent them running to his car, laughing and soaked when they’d climbed inside.
 They’d resumed the kiss for several passionate moments, steaming up the windows, and then he’d driven her back to her dorm room, his body aching to hold her again as he watched her walk inside.

 He sat on the floor by the window, crumpling the letter in his hand and tossing it across the room.

 He opened another box.

-He was not looking at those and letting any more memories swirl in his already jumbled mind.
+He refused to look at old photos and let any more memories twist his already jumbled thoughts.
 That’s all they were — memories of what used to be, not the reality of what was now.
 The people in these photos were ghosts.
 They were ghosts of who he and Maddie used to be.
 They weren’t who they had become, who they were now; two people who had once loved each other, but no longer did.